Medication

 However, before I start, I wish to put the disclaimer that I am not a medical professional.
 If you have any questions regarding medication, including whether you should take it or not, please see your doctor

-There are two popular explanations for how medication works for OCD:
+There are three popular explanations for how medication works for OCD:

 (a) Chemical Imbalance Theory